History of Canberra: Transport

+occur over most of the network between the peaks, travel demands at this time of day were not considered in the evaluation of road needs".

+The NCDC's suppression of the 1977 report was so successful that the report and the new transport policy mandated by the Whitlam government were been omitted from the major histories of Canberra's planning.
+The period was ‘written out’ of histories of Canberra’s planning.

+This led to Canberra being a car-dominated city today.
+In 2006 Canberrans were the most likely of any Australian city dwellers to use their cars to get to work.
+The ACT community have a high dependence on cars for transport.
+Cars were used for around 86% of trips to work in 2022, and 75% of all trips.

+The late Paul Mees extensively covered the history of transport planning in Canberra.

 21st century

 On 18 January 2003, bushfires that had been burning in the remote wilderness west of Canberra broke containment lines and engulfed some of Canberra.
 About 500 homes were destroyed before a change in the weather brought the bushfire under control.
 The suburb of Duffy was hit especially hard, with some 200 homes destroyed.
 Four people died in the conflagration and many more were injured.

 The development of Canberra is ongoing.
 Major new works under construction in recent years include the Gungahlin Town Centre, City West Precinct and the Kingston Foreshores Development.
 On 5 March 2004, the Canberra Spatial Plan for the city's future development was released.
 As of 2005 plans were under development for a new Canberra district to be situated west of Lake Burley Griffin, on land formerly occupied by a pine plantation.

 Canberra's population timeline

 Population of the Australian Capital Territory: